eyalmar100/BigPandaNew/README.md

    Producer:
    Kafka producer starts the 'black box data generator ' and connect to it via stream.
    It reads the output lines as input for it, and immediately procudes the lines to 3 topics .
-   I choose that in this simple application it just uses round robin algorithm.
+    in this simple application it just uses round robin algorithm.

   Consumers: